PowerUpSkills/ICEBREAKER/README.md

 # Team Icebreaker App

-A web application for team building activities that helps new team members integrate by collecting fun facts and professional experiences, then allowing a facilitator to present this information during a virtual session.
+A modern web application for team building activities that helps new team members integrate by collecting fun facts and professional experiences, then allowing a facilitator to present this information during a virtual session with an engaging, animated presentation mode.

 ## Features

 - Avatar selection for participants
 - Multi-step questionnaire with multiple-choice and text questions
-- Location history visualization
+- Location history visualization with interactive maps
+- Location autocomplete for reliable geocoding
-- AI-generated fun profiles for each team member
+- AI-generated fun profiles for each team member using Groq API
-- Text-to-speech capability for introducing team members
+- Animated presentation mode with visual effects and background music
+- Customizable UI with Tailwind CSS theming
+- Responsive design for desktop and tablet use

 ## Getting Started

 ### Prerequisites

-- Node.js (v14 or newer)
+- Node.js (v16 or newer)
 - npm or yarn
 - A Firebase account for the database
+- Groq API key for AI profile generation

 ### Installation